nuuuwan/news_lk3_data/README.md

 The NCPA chairman, Udayakumara Amarasinghe said as many as 9,434 complaints were received between 01 January and 31 December last year, as opposed to the 7,466 complaints received in 2022.

-Among these are, 2,242 complaints of cruelty, 472 on sexual abuse, 404 on severe sexual abuse, 51 on rape of female children, and 6 on using children for obscene posts, he said.
+Among these are, 2,242 complaints related to cruelty, 472 on sexual abuse, 404 on severe sexual abuse, 51 on rape of female children, and 6 on using children for obscene posts, he said.

 In addition, complaints were also received with regard to child exploitation, trafficking, domestic abuse, neglect, and kidnapping.